 The matching will start at summary level and, depending on the static data options/settings chosen per eSM process application, be performed by default on trade level (or only in case of a mismatch of the summary).

 A tolerance match is deemed true if two Invoice documents differ only in their cash amounts (NetAmount, VATAmount and GrossAmount) within the tolerance.
 The tolerance is applied to the matching of specific ‘UnsignedPriceType’ and ‘UnsignedQuantityType’ fields such that two fields are deemed to match if the two values from each document being compared vary one from another by exactly or less than the percentage AND the absolute value specified in the tolerance for the appropriate currency (where both types of tolerance are defined).
-All values for each currency are defined within the eSM Shadow Invoice document and may, in the near future, be maintained as ‘Static Data’ on www.efet.org.
+All values for each currency are defined within the eSM Shadow Invoice document and may, in the near future, be maintained as ‘Static Data’ at www.energytraderseurope.org.
 Tolerances for the Summary and Detail data are separately defined and must be appropriately applied during matching of the relevant sections.

 Matching of Tax Information in Invoice Documents